mysteryx93/HanumanInstitute.FFmpeg/README.md

 ![Screenshot](Screenshot.png)

-## Usage
+## Usage without IOC container

-1. Create a ProcessService containing the application configuration settings.
+1. Create a EncoderService containing the application configuration settings.

-2. Use GetMediaEncoder, GetMediaInfoReader, GetMediaMuxer and GetMediaScript on IProcessService.
+2. Use GetMediaEncoder, GetMediaInfoReader, GetMediaMuxer and GetMediaScript on IEncoderService.

 3. Call any of the operations such as MediaInfoReader.GetFileInfo.